Alastair Murray gives an overview of the Renewable Heat Incentive.

 You are probably aware of the RHI’s predecessor, the Feed-in Tariff (FIT), which incentivised the installation of renewable power generation in the UK.
 The scheme has been a huge success and resulted in over 260,000 installations of solar PV.
 However, the success of the scheme gave the newly elected coalition a fright when they realised that there were no safeguards in place to monitor and adjust the payments as the cost of solar PV installations fell.
 This meant that the scheme had become too generous and was not providing good value for money.

 In an effort to tackle the problem the government announced huge cuts to the tariffs.
 In November 2011, when the tariffs cuts were announced, the tariff for a typical 4kWp solar PV installation was 43.3p p/kWh; by August 2012 this had been cut to 15.44p p/kWh- a fall of almost 65% in less than a year.
-On the industrial production side, there was an increase in the manufacture of solar panels and photovoltaic cables.

-Outside of this difference, the rest of this was extremely damaging to the growing renewable power industry and damaged confidence in the scheme.
+All this was extremely damaging to the growing renewable power industry and damaged confidence in the scheme.
 The industry was in uproar and the fiasco enjoyed widespread coverage in the UK mainstream media.

 Unfortunately, November 2011 was also the month that Phase one (non-domestic) of the Renewable Heat Incentive started operating.
 The opening became an almost inaudible whimper against the battle that was raging over the FIT cuts.
 It has been 16 months since the first RHI application was submitted and it is still struggling to achieve the uptake that was hoped for.
 The government started a consultation in September 2012 to investigate the reasons for the lower than expected uptake and have devised a plan to boost the scheme.
 This plan has been explained in two updates which have been released in the last two months.